 - Thinking about the gas gauge in your car, if it reads full, your gas tank is indeed full.
 If it reads 1/2, your tank is half full, 1/4 and your tank is 1/4 full, etc. This is NOT how scooter battery gauges work.
 Note that neither battery gauge style has 1/2, 1/4 marks, etc. A battery gauge with half the lights out does NOT indicate that the battery is half-discharged.
 Scooter battery gauges can only estimate remaining battery capacity.
 So if the green lights are out on your LED battery gauge or the needle on the needle-style gauge is in the yellow, it simply means that your battery has approximately 2/3 of a charge remaining.

 - The load being placed on the batteries at the moment affects how the battery gauge reads.
-This means that a battery gauge that shows the battery to be fully charged can go down into the yellow or even into the red area when the scooter is placed under heavy load such as when going up a hill or carrying a particularly heavy load.
+This means that a battery gauge that shows the battery to be fully charged can go down into the yellow or even into the red area when the scooter is placed under heavy load such as when going up a hill, riding over bumpy surfaces or carrying a heavy loads.
 This can look scary- you may think your battery is going dead prematurely and you're going to be left stranded.
 But when the load is relieved (you reach the top of the hill, lighten the weight load or even just stop the scooter) the battery gauge will often move back into the green.
 This is very normal behavior.
 It does not indicate a defect or a battery failure.

 - As much as we wish they worked this way, it is not possible to determine how much farther you can travel based on the battery gauge reading.
 There are too many factors involved including age of the batteries, the weight of the rider and cargo, how steep the terrain is, even the air temperature... all have an impact in how far you can go on your scooter.